CooperstoneLab/apple_phytochemicals/README.md

 ## Pythochemical target list

-Briefly, we collected full scan data $MS^1$ in both polarities (positive and negative), to achieve a greater metabolome coverage.
-In the following table you will find the list of identified metabolites in each polarity.
+Briefly, we collected full scan data ($MS^1$) in both polarities (positive and negative) to achieve a greater metabolome coverage.
+In the following tables you will find the list of identified metabolites in each polarity.

 You can find the detailed analysis notebook [here](https://github.com/CooperstoneLab/apple_phytochemicals/blob/main/1_QC_targeted_integration.ipynb).